stunel/tunnel-client/README.md

 - `--pass` request a subdomain through a password
 - `--save` save the requested password for futher usage
 - `--open` open the url in browser after provisioning
-- `--local-host` specify the actual host you want to tunnel traffic, helpful for those that wish to tunnel traffic to an app in a particular port

 ## Password protected